ads2100/100DayOfCode/README.md

 - <b>day 1</b>: Prints the contents in the screen.
 - <b>day 2</b>: Write comments.
 - <b>day 3</b>: Declaring variable.
-- <b>day 4 and 5</b>: How to print a sentence in two lines and how to add variable in the same sentence.
+- <b>day 4 and 5</b>: How to print a sentence in two lines and add variable.

 <b>Week 2 :</b>
 - <b>day 6</b>: Creating and naming the identifiers.